 Gender pay gap employer statement – our commitment to inclusion, gender equality and diversity

-BDO is committed to an inclusive culture, one where our people feel like they belong and can bring their true selves to work every single day.
+BDO is committed to an inclusive culture, one where our people feel they belong and can bring their true selves to work every single day.
 We value the differences and unique perspectives of every individual in our team.

-Gender equality, including closing the gender pay gap and ensuring all our people are equitably rewarded, is a key priority for our firm.
-Our Board-endorsed Gender Equality strategy aligns with our firm strategy and formalises our active commitment to gender equality in the workplace.
-Improving gender equality is critical to our success because it ensures an inclusive and safe environment for all our people, and it will strengthen our quality of thought, collaboration, and perspective.
+Improving gender equality is critical to our success because it ensures an inclusive and safe environment for all our people, and strengthens our quality of thought, collaboration, and perspective.
 This all leads to even stronger ideas and solutions for our clients and a better experience for our people.

-2023-24 WGEA Gender Pay Gap analysis
+2024-25 WGEA Gender Pay Gap analysis

 Gender pay gap over time